hendrixjoseph/hendrixjoseph.github.io/_posts/2020-07-23-is-technology-accelerating-an-analysis-of-us-patent-records.md

 A divisor of 10,709,050.

-Fortunately, I don't have to figure out what those numbers are - [Wolfram|Alpha figured out the divisors of 10,709,050](https://www.wolframalpha.com/input/?i=divisors+of+10709050) for me:
+Fortunately, I don't have to figure out what those numbers are - [Wolfram&vert;Alpha figured out the divisors of 10,709,050](https://www.wolframalpha.com/input/?i=divisors+of+10709050) for me:

 ![Screenshot of the Wolfram&vert;Alpha results for divisors of 10,709,050](/images/patents/wolframalpha-divisors-of-10709050.png)